 National Air and Space Museum

 "Hollywood Goes to War: World War I on the Big Screen" is a series of WWI films commemorating the entry to the US in 1917.
 Films are shown in both locations and the series ends in November.
-On June 16 at 7:00pm is the documentary The Millionaires' Unit: U.S. Naval Aviators in the First World War (Darroch Greer and Ron King), about the little known story of a group of volunteers who created the first naval aviation reserve unit, most of whom were from wealthy families.
+On August 11 at 7:00pm is the documentary The Millionaires' Unit: U.S. Naval Aviators in the First World War (Darroch Greer and Ron King), about the little known story of a group of volunteers who created the first naval aviation reserve unit, most of whom were from wealthy families.

 The Japan Information and Culture Center

 The Rurouni Kenshin Live-Action Movie Trilogy concludes in August with Rurouni Kenshin: Kyoto Inferno (Keishi Ohtomo, 2014) on August 2 at 6:30pm and Rurouni Kenshin: The Legend Ends (Rurouni Kenshin: The Legend Ends, 2014) on August 16 at 6:30pm.

 On August 2 at 8:00pm is the "Avalon Docs" film The B Side: Elsa Dorfman's Portrait Photography (Errol Morris, 2016).